lambdamechanic/pctx/docs/config.md

 ## Logger Configuration

 The optional `logger` field controls logging behavior for the pctx server MPC server.
-This configuration only applies to `pctx start`, other commands like `pctx add` use the CLI verbosity controls (`-v/-vv/-q`).
+This configuration applies to `pctx start` and MCP server modes; other commands like `pctx add` use the CLI verbosity controls (`-v/-vv/-q`).
 Logs always write to stderr to keep stdout clean for JSON-RPC traffic.

 | Field     | Type           | Required | Default     | Description                                        |